jslowik123/recipe_server/legal/en/terms_of_service_content_en.md

 - In case of conflict between these Terms and platform terms, platform terms prevail
 - Platform providers may enforce these Terms directly against you

-### 16.4 Cross-Platform Account Access
+### 16.4 Platform Availability and Account Access
-Your Resimply account works across iOS and Android:
+**Current Availability:**
+- Resimply is currently **exclusively available for iOS** (iPhone, iPad) via the Apple App Store
+- An Android version is planned for the future but not yet available

+**Account Authentication:**
+- **Apple Sign-In**: Works only on iOS devices
+- **Google Sign-In**: Works on iOS devices

+**Important Limitations:**
+- Apple Sign-In will **not work on Android** (even in the future version)
+- It is **not possible** to link two different accounts (e.g., Apple + Google) with different email addresses
+- If you plan to switch from iOS to Android in the future, you must use a Google account

+**Future Android Version:**
+Once an Android version becomes available:
-- Sign in with the same Apple ID or Google account on any device
+- You can access with the same Google account on both platforms
-- Recipe data syncs automatically across platforms
+- Recipe data syncs automatically
-- Token balances are shared across all your devices
+- Token balances are shared
 - Account deletion removes access on all platforms

 ## 17. Miscellaneous Provisions